Marshall vs. Old Dominion NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Marshall and its opponents have scored at least 66 points or more just one time this season.
+- Marshall and its opponents have scored at least 63.5 points -- this matchup's over/under -- just once this season.

-- The combined points per game average of the two teams, 63.6, is 2.4 points fewer than Saturday's over/under.
+- The combined points per game average of the two teams, 63.6, is 0.1 points more than Saturday's over/under.

-- This contest's total is 9.8 points above the 56.2 these two squads combine to surrender per game this season.
+- This contest's total is 7.3 points greater than the 56.2 these two squads combine to allow per game this season.

-- The average total in Thundering Herd games this season is 56.2, 9.8 points fewer than Saturday's total of 66 .
+- The Thundering Herd and their opponents score an average of 56.2 points per game, 7.3 fewer than Saturday's total.

-- The 66 over/under in this game is 11.9 points above the 54.1 average total in Monarchs games this season.
+- The 54.1 PPG average total in Monarchs games this season is 9.4 points fewer than this game's over/under.

 Marshall Stats and Trends

-- Marshall has two wins against the spread in five games this year.

-- The Thundering Herd have yet to cover the spread this season when favored by 21 points or more.
+- This season, the Thundering Herd are winless against the spread when entering a game as a favorite of 21 points or more.

-- Marshall's games this year have gone over the total in four out of five opportunities (80%).
+- Marshall's games this year have gone over the point total in 80% of its opportunities (four times in five games with a set point total).

-- Marshall is 1-2 against the spread and 2-1 overall in games when it puts up more than 31.4 points.
+- When Marshall puts up more than 31.4 points, it is 1-2 against the spread and 2-1 overall.

-- When Marshall picks up over 318.6 yards, the team is 2-3 against the spread and 2-3 overall.
+- Marshall is 2-3 against the spread and 2-3 overall when the team amasses over 318.6 yards.

 - The Thundering Herd have turned the ball over 15 times this season, 12 more turnovers than the Monarchs have forced (3).